unrealwork/atsd-use-cases/chart-of-the-day/unemployment/README.md

 ### Frictional Unemployment

-[Frictional unemployment](https://www.economicshelp.org/blog/glossary/frictional-unemployment/) is the understanding that at any given time, some percentage of the population will be unemployed of their own volition.
-Whether it's because of a personal sabbatical, the desire to find a new job without working during the hunt, or other circumstantial factors, some part of the population will be counted as unemployed when perhaps they shouldn't be.
+[Frictional unemployment](https://www.economicshelp.org/blog/glossary/frictional-unemployment/) is the understanding that at any given time, some percentage of the population is unemployed of their own volition.
+Whether it is because of a personal sabbatical, the desire to find a new job without working during the hunt, or other circumstantial factors, some part of the population is counted as unemployed when perhaps they should not be.

 ### Full Employment in the United States